 Cherished Childhood Memories with Books

 Books were a big part of my childhood.
 One of my favorite things when I was being homeschooled was going to the local library.
 My mom would let us pick out a few books each, and then we would take them home.
-I always felt like such an adult when I was little, sitting in one of the chairs at the library and reading my book.
+I always felt like such an adult when I was little, sitting in one of the library chairs and reading my book.
 Besides the books we would check out, we loved audiobooks.
 When I was tiny, cassette tapes were still available to be checked out at my local library.
-I would take my cassette tape player with me on road trips and listen to different books, and I remember the noise the tape would make as I rewinded it.
-Cassette tapes were only used briefly, and then everything went to CDs.
-The problem I had with CDs was the same as with the cassette tapes; they were easily damaged, and then the audio quality would be compromised.
+I would take my cassette tape player on road trips and listen to different books, and I remember the noise the tape would make as I rewound it.
+Cassette tapes were used only briefly, and then everything moved to CDs.
+The problem with CDs was the same as with cassette tapes: they were easily damaged, and the audio quality would be compromised.
 Oh, the books we would listen to on road trips, and I would listen to them.
 I still remember them with great fondness.

 I don’t remember my first book, but I do remember my dad reading the Children’s Bible to us and reading Goodnight Moon.
-Some of my favorite book series were Rick Riordan’s A to Z Mysteries, Beverly Cleary’s Ramona Books, James and Deborah Howe’s Bunnicula Series, Eoin Cofler’s Artemis Fowl Books, and J.K.
+Some of my favorite book series were Rick Riordan’s A to Z Mysteries, Beverly Cleary’s Ramona Books, James and Deborah Howe’s Bunnicula Series, Eoin Colfer’s Artemis Fowl Books, and J.K.
 Rowling’s Harry Potter Books.
-I loved the A to Z Mysteries because the mysteries they solved were never too dark but provided an entertaining story.
-I remember finding the description of the police chief hilarious as a child.
-In one of the books, it is described that the police chief is chewing gum, drinking coffee, and typing on a keyboard.
+I loved the A to Z Mysteries because the mysteries they solved were never too dark and still provided an entertaining story.
+I remember finding the police chief’s description hilarious as a child.
+In one of the books, the police chief is described as chewing gum, drinking coffee, and typing on a keyboard.
 I found an adult being so busy entertaining.
 I also imagined growing up to have a significant, busy job.
 I, too, would be chewing gum, drinking coffee, and typing loudly.
 I rarely chew gum and don’t like coffee, but I type loudly.
-The Ramona Books provided a relatable series where the children weren’t perfect.
+The Ramona Books offered a relatable series in which the children weren’t perfect.
 The Boxcar Children, Nancy Drew, and The Hardy Boys were unbearable because they were always perfect.
-No one ever misbehaved, and I knew I wasn’t a perfect child, so I gravitated toward books where I found the characters more relatable.
+No one ever misbehaved, and I knew I wasn’t a perfect child, so I gravitated toward books whose characters I found more relatable.

-I have a whole blog post devoted to my complicated relationship with my love of the Harry Potter series.
+I have a whole blog post devoted to my complicated relationship with the Harry Potter series.
 My maternal grandmother started by reading the first book to us, and I always found her reading them very entertaining.
 I’m not a huge fan of the movies.
 I’ve always preferred the books.
-I’ve continued the tradition of passing on the love of books by giving books to my boyfriend’s son.
+I’ve continued the tradition of passing on the love of books by giving my boyfriend’s son books.
 He’s only two, almost three.
 So far, I have bought him four books.
 The first two were trains, and the most recent two were trucks.
 His birthday is approaching, and I will have to come up with another subject he is interested in.
 My love of reading has given me so much, and I hope to foster that same passion in the next generation.

 Leave a comment